 Rise: Hope and Healing Podcast

 Rise is a podcast for anyone navigating the devastating impact of sexual betrayal.
-Hosted by Dr. Kevin Skinner, Licensed Marriage and Family Therapist, Certified Sex Addiction Therapist, and Certified Partner Trauma Therapist, alongside MaryAnn Michaelis, Licensed Clinical Social Worker and Certified Partner Trauma Therapist, this series brings together over 50 years of combined professional and personal experience to offer hope, direction, and healing.
+Season one, hosted by Dr. Kevin Skinner, Licensed Marriage and Family Therapist, Certified Sex Addiction Therapist, and Certified Partner Trauma Therapist, alongside MaryAnn Michaelis, Licensed Clinical Social Worker and Certified Sex Addiction Therapist and Certified Partner Trauma Therapist, brings together over 50 years of combined professional and personal experience to offer hope, direction, and healing.

 Each episode blends research, clinical expertise, and real-life experience to address the most pressing questions betrayed partners face: Am I going to be okay?
 Why does my mind keep racing?
 Can I ever trust again?
 How do I make sense of the shattering that just happened?